 Saudi Home Loans Company was formed on 4 April 2007 pursuant to a shareholders' agreement between Arab National Bank, Dar Al-Arkan, Kingdom Installment Company, certain founding shareholders of Dar Al-Arkan, and the International Finance Corporation.
-As of 30 September 2013, equity ownership of Saudi Home Loans Company is currently divided as follows: Arab National Bank (40%), Kingdom Installment Company (40%), Dar Al-Arkan (15%) and the International Finance Corporation (5%).
+As of 31 December 2016, equity ownership of Saudi Home Loans Company is currently divided as follows: Arab National Bank (40 per cent.), Kingdom Installment Company (40 per cent.), Dar Al-Arkan (15 per cent.) and the International Finance Corporation (5 per cent.).

 Saudi Home Loans Company provides mortgage financing to home buyers in the Kingdom, primarily to the middle to lower income segment of the market.
 All of Saudi Home Loans Company's financing products are structured to comply with Sharia guidelines.
-During the years ended 31 December 2011 and 2012, Saudi Home Loans Company financed 45% and 44%, respectively, of the purchases of apartments and villas developed by Dar Al-Arkan.
 Saudi Home Loans Company finances the purchase of homes developed by Dar Al-Arkan's by purchasing the homes directly from Dar Al-Arkan on behalf of individuals who sign lease-to-own contracts with Saudi Home Loans Company.
 Saudi Home Loan Company leases the homes to such individuals and these individuals take ownership of the homes upon expiration of the lease term if they have satisfied all of their obligations under the lease to own contract.